Biden vies for senior vote in Florida as Trump heads for Pennsylvania

 A Reuters/Ipsos poll released on Monday showed Biden with a 7-percentage-point lead over Trump in Pennsylvania, with a majority of voters saying Biden would do a better job of handling the pandemic.

-After Tuesday, Trump plans rallies in Iowa, North Carolina, Georgia and Florida later this week as he barnstorms through crucial states ahead of the November election.
+After Tuesday, Trump plans rallies in Iowa, North Carolina, Georgia and Florida later this week as he barnstorms through crucial states just two weeks ahead of the November election.

+The president’s schedule, however, sends him to areas friendly to him, suggesting that his campaign is concerned with mobilizing his conservative base rather than reaching out to undecided voters, many of who live in the nation’s suburbs.

 FOCUS TURNS TO PANDEMIC